turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 1. Installs Steampipe (along with a cloud-specific plugin and compliance mod).

-2. Runs a compliance benchmark, and save its output in the repository.
+2. Runs a compliance benchmark, and saves the output in the repository.

 ## What is OIDC?